 Every year the house does something for charity.
 Last year the house cumulatively rode the distance from Taunton to Rio de Janeiro, continuously through the night.
 In doing so they managed to raise £5700 for Cancer Research UK.
 The challenge is to think of exciting and effective charity ventures.

-Sam Florey is in his fourth year as Housemaster of King Alfred House and is loving being able to share his house with 67 fine young gentlemen.
+Sam Florey is in his fifth year as Housemaster of King Alfred House and is loving being able to share his house with 67 fine young gentlemen.
 Sam previously spent three years in Tuckwell House as an assistant before making the move over to King Alfred.
-Assisted by his wife Rachel, who was a Year 2 teacher at King’s Hall School, the experience has been immensely rewarding but quite different, having 67 teenagers in the house!
+Assisted by his wife Rachel, who works in our Learning Strategies Department, the experience has been immensely rewarding so far.

 Sam loves to be able to go into the boarding house, play pool, chat to the boys, raid the tuck shop, watch sport on TV and, get to know the characters within the house.
 When not in King Alfred, he can be found either teaching in the Biology Department or coaching on the cricket and rugby pitches.